ThomasHabets/sshproxy/jumpgate/README.md

 So you can have good and unique passwords, but with all the benefits of pubkeys and CAs, even when the devices themselves don't support them.

+Taking all connections through a set of proxies helps auditing and enables cutting all new and existing connections instantly.

 ## Setup

 ### Create CA and a user key